w3c/i18n-drafts/questions/qa-address-formats.en.md

 #### **Countries without postal codes**

 Not all countries use postal codes.
-For example, Angola and some other nations rely on descriptive addressing, which can make validation more challenging.
+For example, Angola and some other nations do not use postal codes, which can make validation more challenging.
 Always design systems with flexibility to accommodate such exceptions.

 ## Postal code systems around the world